careem/mockingbird/README.md

 The mock generation plugin generates mock/spy boilerplate code for you, the plugin can be used along with manual mocks, it is currently experimental and has several limitations.

-To use this plugin you have to use mockingbird version `2.9.0` or above, to see examples you can explore the `samples` project, You can open `samples` is a standalone project.
+To use this plugin you have to use MockingBird version `2.9.0` or above, to see examples you can explore the `samples` project, You can open `samples` is a standalone project.

 WARNING: If you do not what to use the plugin you can use the old way of manual mock generation,